codappix/search_core/Documentation/source/readme.rst

 Current state
 -------------

-This is still a very early alpha version.
+This is still a very early beta version.
 More information can be taken from Github at `current issues`_ and `current projects`_.

 We are also focusing on Code Quality and Testing through `travis ci`_, `scrutinizer`_ and `codacy`_.